Fiserv/Commerce-Hub/docs/In-Person/Device_Management/CAPK-Status.md

 type: tab
 -->

-Example of a Status (201: Created) response.
+Example of a CAPK Status (201: Created) response.

 <!-- theme: info -->
 > See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more information.